Core excitations of uranyl in Cs$_{2}$UO$_{2}$Cl$_{4}$ from relativistic embedded damped-response time-dependent density functional theory calculations: Results and Discussion

-Interpreting the spectra at the U L$_3$-edge (marked as \textbf{c} in Figure \ref{fig:4c2cntosuo2cl4}) remains challenging due to the significant core-hole lifetime width spanned in this absorption edge, which extends between 7.4 -- 8.4 eV \cite{campbell2001widths,krause1979naturcal}.
-This results in a significant portion of the spectral content being obscured.
-The first transition in this spectra is a 2p$_{3/2}$ $\rightarrow$ 5f quadrupolar transition (\textbf{T7}) at 17168.8 eV, which could not be captured in our simulations, as they were performed within the electric dipole approximation.
-Besides that, the experimental white line is observed at 17175.2 eV, and our simulations predict that this feature it is mainly composed of (\textbf{T8, T9}) two 2p$_{3/2}$ $\rightarrow$ 6d contributions, with a separation of 3.5 eV.
+The first transition in this spectra is a 2p$_{3/2u}$ $\rightarrow$ 5f quadrupolar transition (\textbf{T7}) at 17168.8 eV, which is absent in our simulations.
+This is due to our use of the dipole approximation so that by symmetry the associated transition does not carry any intensity.
+Beyond that, the experimental white line is observed at 17175.2 eV, and our simulations predict that this feature it is mainly composed of (\textbf{T8, T9}) two 2p$_{3/2u}$ $\rightarrow$ (6d${\delta_g}$,6d${\pi_g}$) contributions, with a separation of 3.5 eV.

+From the NTO analysis we see that the dominant contributions involve low-lying virtual orbitals centered around the uranyl moiety, and as discussed below the associated excited states will be rather well described.
+That said, one should be careful if highly diffuse orbitals such as Rydberg orbitals~\cite{Reisler2009,Frati2020} are found to be involved in the transitions, since apart from the general difficutly of describing such orbitals with standard gaussian basis sets~\cite{Kaufmann1989}, not all density functional approximations can describe long-range interactions as accurately as CAM-B3LYP~\cite{tecmer2012charge}.